-Keywords: Insects as feed, aquaculture, fish, fish feeds, fly
+Keywords: Insects, aquaculture, fish, fish feeds, fly

 1. INTRODUCTION

 Aquaculture of fish is constantly growing around the world and represents an important source of high-quality proteins for humans (Stankus, 2021).
-Due to rapid growth of the human population in a context of climate change and increasing standard of living, there is a rising demand for seafood (Alfiko et al. 2022).
+Due to rapid growth of the human population in a context of climate change and increasing standard of living, there is a rising demand for seafood (Alfiko et al., 2022).

 Global food demand is expected to increase from 70 to 100% by 2050 (World Bank, 2019), following the exponential growth rate of the population, estimated at 11.2 billion in 2100 (UN, 2017), increasing competition for natural resources (FAO, 2016).
 With the declining availability of fish, the only way to satisfy the increasing demands for animal protein is aquaculture (Daniel, 2018; Stankus, 2021).
-The main ingredient used in fish farming is fishmeal, which is a major component of commercial fish feed (Cashion et al. 2017).
-However, fishmeal is becoming increasingly expensive (current prices on the market, 300 to 700F.CFA/kg) and fish feed represents more than 50% of the cost of production on farms (Coyle et al. 2004; FAO, 2014).
-The intense pressure exerted by fishing of many species of fish, (Amar, 2010) will lead to a rapid decline in stocks of these wild fish species (Stankus, 2021).
+The main ingredient used in fish farming is fishmeal, which is a major component of commercial fish feed (Cashion et al., 2017).
+However, fishmeal is becoming increasingly expensive (current prices on the market, 300 to 700F.CFA/kg) and fish feed represents more than 50% of the cost of production on farms (Coyle et al., 2004; FAO, 2014).
+The intense pressure exerted by fishing of many species of fish (Amar, 2010) will lead to a rapid decline in stocks of these wild fish species (Stankus, 2021).

 Legumes and oilseed by-products such as soybeans and cereal gluten are increasingly used in animal feed and already make a valuable contribution to food self-sufficiency (Daniel, 2018; Bracher, 2019).
 However, due to the limited possibilities for expanding cultivation (reasons: crop rotation, oil sales, modest protein yield per hectare, limited arable land, competition with cereal areas), it is not possible to substantially close the protein gap.
 From this perspective, only protein sources produced independently of arable land offer additional benefits.
 A more suitable alternative would be insect meal, whose nutritional components are closer to those of vegetable fats.
-In recent years, considerable research has highlighted the effectiveness of insect larvae (maggot) meal and earthworm meal in the diet of several aquaculture species, including tilapia, Oreochromis niloticus, Lates calcarifer and Litopenaeus vannamei (Ogunji et al. 2008; Katya et al. 2017; Cummins et al. 2017).
+In recent years, considerable research has highlighted the effectiveness of insect larvae (maggot) meal and earthworm meal in the diet of several aquaculture species, including tilapia, Oreochromis niloticus, Lates calcarifer and Litopenaeus vannamei (Ogunji et al., 2008; Katya et al., 2017; Cummins et al., 2017).
 The crude protein content of maggots is approximately 40 to 64% (John, 2015) and similar to that of fishmeal.
-The most promising insects as a source of complementary feed are fly larvae, mealworms or tenebrio, silkworms, termites and grasshoppers and be used for industrial production (Van Huis et al. 2013).
+The most promising insects as a source of complementary feed are fly larvae, mealworms or tenebrio, silkworms, termites and grasshoppers and can be used for industrial production (Van Huis et al., 2013).

 Many studies have shown that fly larvae, particularly those of the housefly (Musca domestica) and the black soldier fly (Hermetia illucens), provide a source of protein that can advantageously replace fishmeal (Bouafou et al. 2011; Makkar et al. 2014) and can be easily produced in rural areas (Koné et al. 2017; Pomalégni et al. 2017; Kenis et al., 2018; Sanou et al., 2018; Ganda et al., 2019).
 These studies highlight insects’ ability not only to serve as high-quality protein replacements but also to contribute to circular bioeconomy strategies through the bioconversion of organic waste streams (Arru et al. 2019).